ToGla/promoizer/readme.md

 Promoizer is a small library that essentially works as a cache for function calls.
 A wrapped function will when invoked, stash the results in memory.
 Subsequent calls will then, if called with the same arguments, return the stashed result instead of recalculate.

 This can be useful in a few cases.
 Among others:
 - requests for the same network resource (queue and cache)
 - reduce the call stack for recursive functions

 Wrapped functions will always return the result wrapped in a promise.
+Any number of functions can share the same promoizer instance.

 ## Features